harilvfs/dwm/README.md

 > Default keybinding for terminal is `mod + x` and for rofi is `mod + r`.

 ## **Result**
-This guide is designed to provide a comprehensive and reliable way to install and configure DWM across various distributions like `Arch`, `Fedora`, `Debian`, `openSUSE`, or `Void Linux`.
+This guide provides a clear and reliable method for installing and configuring DWM on various distributions, including `Arch`, `Fedora`, `Debian`, `openSUSE`, and `Void Linux`.

 > [!NOTE]
-> Some distributions may require additional dependencies or research.
+> Some distributions may require additional dependencies or configuration.
 >
 > Feel free to explore your distribution’s community for guidance on missing dependencies.